We-Hiba/Phyton-learning-journey/README.md

 Here is a link of a printing of the sun of two floats -> [Day 1 - The sum of two floats](sum_two_float.py) 🎉

-This is a link for all the valid syntax in variable namimg : - >[Day 1 : Rules for Python](day1_rules_in_python/)
+This is a link for all the valid syntax in variable namimg : - >[Day 1 : Rules for Python](day1_rules_in_python/) 🎉

-This is a link to learn about comments in Python and how to use them to structure and describe our code. -> [Day 1 Comments in Python](
+This is a link to learn about comments in Python and how to use them to structure and describe our code. -> [Day 1 Comments in Python](day1_comments_in_python) 🎉